PaulBunker/patient-dashboard/README.md

 - The project requires at least Node.js version 18.16.0 to run.
 If you're using an older version of Node.js, the project and tests may not work as expected.
 - Given more time I would separate the back end and front end more but I still like monorepo style architecture.
 Simply moving things into folders started causing problems and I decided my time was better spent in the code.
+- Not enough component tests but I'm out of time, I think you should have a flavour of my style though.
+- There's a couple of TODO's in the code for you to find.
+- The table sometimes flashes, I would possibly investigate leaving the data in the table and having a loading overlay to prevent the screen from jolting about.